biancanev/The-Potato-Place/markups/geometryPy.md

 ```python
 draw.Render("rectangle", 10, 40, 0, 0)
 ```
 the terminal will draw out a 10 x 40 rectangle at (0, 0), or the top left corner.
+The coordinate system used in this library places the origin(0,0) at the top left and the maximum(width, height) at the bottom right.
 Here is a full list of `draw` class functions
 | Function | Use |
 | --- | --- |